This is a brief Buyer’s Guide for the Volga GAZ-24 that is intended for prospective buyers from countries outside the former USSR.

 Any Volga that left the factory painted in any color other than white, black, beige or gray is a rarity by default.
 Some collectors even consider these four “junk colors” and avoid them completely, probably making some exceptions for extremely well-preserved black cars or the rare “Anthracite” charcoal gray.

 Wagons are much rarer than sedans and well-preserved ones are very difficult to find.
-Ambulances in original condition are exceedingly rare, and prices have recently went exorbitant.
-Spare body parts that are specific to station wagons are getting difficult to get, so look out for rust damage in the rear (unfortunately, wagons are very prone to rust, especially the rear hatch and spare tire compartment).
+Ambulances in original condition, with most of the equipment still intact, are exceedingly rare, and prices have recently went exorbitant.
+Spare body parts that are specific to station wagons are getting difficult to get, so look out for rust damage in the rear (unfortunately, rear body sections of wagons are very prone to rust, especially the rear hatch and spare tire compartment).

 Original GAZ-24-01 taxicabs are quite rare, however the market for such specialized vehicles is rather small.